astronomer/docs/learn/airflow-isolated-environments.md

 ## When to use isolated environments

-Isolated environments enable you to pin specific versions of Python and Python packages for individual tasks, which conflict with the versions used by the Airflow environment or other Airflow tasks.
+Isolated environments enable you to pin specific versions of Python and Python packages for individual tasks, which may conflict with the versions used by the Airflow environment or other Airflow tasks.

 Apache Airflow is compatible Python 3.8, 3.9, 3.10, 3.11, see [Prerequisites](https://airflow.apache.org/docs/apache-airflow/stable/installation/prerequisites.html).
 If you need to run a task using a different version of Python than your Airflow environment, you need to use an isolated environment.